Rook

 Stoke Canon, originally Hrocastoc (Dev)

-Fields: Rochaue (Rut), Rokeshulle, Hook Norton (Oxon), Ruckcliffe, Walshcroft (Lincs), Rookewod, Thornbury (Glos), Rokhulle, Cirencester (Glos),
+Fields: Rochaue (Rut), Rokeshulle, Hook Norton (Oxon), Rokhulle, Cirencester (Glos), Rokesnestes, Shepshed (Leics), Rookewod, Thornbury (Glos), Ruckcliffe, Walshcroft (Lincs).